TheOnlySD12/IPLogin/README.md

 `/setip <player> <newip>` to change someone's IP, needs operator

 I probably won't make a command for every option in the config, but be sure to let me know if you would like that feature!
-### Tip
-If you have a dynamic IP, you should do this:

-`/setip *`

-Note that this means that the plugin won't protect your account from impersonators.
 ## Configuration
 Once you've installed the plugin, you can configure it by editing the `config.yml` file, which is located in `plugins/IPLogin`.
 The file should look like this:
 ```